anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ### 4.4 Redshift

-Fully-managed (not serverless!) petabyte-scale data warehouse, designed for online analytic processing.
-Designed for OLAP, not OLTP (transaction).
+Fully-managed (not serverless!) petabyte-scale data warehouse for structured data (for unstructured, use ETL on EMR), designed for online analytic processing.
+Designed for OLAP, not OLTP (transaction, for this use RDS or DynamoDB).
 It can scale up and down on demand, and has built-in replication and backups.

 The cluster is composed of the leader node, connecting to the client via JDBC/ODBC, and the compute nodes.

 **Redshift Spectrum** can query exabytes of unstructured data in S3 without loading.
 It's serverless like Glue data catalog + Athena but instead of having console-based query sql engine, it looks like a table in the Redshift database.
 It provides limitless concurrency, horizontal scaling.
+Difference between Spectrum and Glue is that Redshift is thought of more for reporting and analysis, and Glue is for complex transformations.
+And Athena is faster and cheaper, just runs queries against S3 data.

 Redshift has massively parallel processing, columnar data storage and columnar compression.

+Redshift supports data lake export to S3 in Parquet format.

+AQUA, accelerated query accelerator, is for apps that use S3 and Redshift.
+Pushes reduction and aggregation queries closer to the data, it has high-bandwidth connection to S3.

 Key points: